JodyPutra-dev/PYTHON_PORT_LINKER/README.md

 3. Select the ports your services are running on
 4. Click "Aktifkan Port Forwarding"

+#### Exposing Services to the Internet

+To make local services publicly accessible via the internet:
+1. Use the **Cloudflare Tunnel** tab (no router configuration needed)
+2. Enter your local service's IP and port
+3. Click **"Start Tunnel"** to get a public HTTPS URL
+4. Share the URL with remote team members or external services

+**Example Use Cases:**
+- Sharing a local development server with remote collaborators
+- Testing webhooks from external services (GitHub, Stripe, etc.)
+- Providing temporary public access to WSL-hosted applications
+- Demoing work-in-progress projects without deployment

+**Advantages:**
+- No port forwarding or router configuration required
+- No firewall changes needed
+- Automatic HTTPS encryption
+- Works behind NAT and restrictive firewalls
+- Temporary URLs that don't expose your network permanently

 ## Troubleshooting

 PortLinker includes a dedicated troubleshooting tab with: